 - Check the ambient temperature.
 Suggested ambient temperature is 20°C or more.
 Unheated garage in winter might cause thermal runaway as heater doesn't have enough power when the print cooling fan kicks in.

 - Visually check the thermistor if it is still securely placed in the heater block body.

-- Check the thermistor cable connector on the back of the X-carriage if it isn't loose.
+- Check the thermistor cable connector on the back of the X-carriage and make sure it isn't loose.
 This is only an issue with E3D V6.1 with cartridge thermistor.
 See below.

-- Check the fan power settings aren't too high in your slicer of choice and your material temperature.
-(100% fan is only doable with nozzle temperatures around 200°C with the V6.1 hotend.
-See below.)
+- In your slicer of choice, check the fan power settings and material temperature.
+100% fan speed is compatible only with nozzle temperatures around 200°C when using the V6.1 hotend.
+See below for more details.

-If you see drop by 5°C - 10°C when fan is switched on (especially when the printer transitions from the 1st to the 2nd layer) that is normal and nozzle temperature should recover rather quickly as the PID regulation kicks in.
+If you see a drop by 5°C - 10°C when the fan is switched on (especially when the printer transitions from the 1st to the 2nd layer), it's normal.
+The nozzle temperature should recover rather quickly as the PID regulation kicks in.

 E3D V6.1 hotend update

 You can easily recognise the E3D V6.1 by its cartridge thermistor.